Share this page

 The final column which is highlighted in green is the level of coccidia detected.
 At the very bottom of the report there is a key that provides the number of coccidia within the descriptive range listed on the report.
 The species of coccidia is not reported as there are often multiple species within one sample.
 Camelids have different coccidia species than do goats and sheep.

-Moving on to the lower portion of the example report, the Baermann test is highly specific for lungworms larvae.
+Moving on to the lower portion of the example report, the Baermann test is highly specific for lungworm larvae.
 All of the other columns contain N/A because the only relevant results for Baermann tests are lungworm larvae.
 Similarly, the only relevant results for sedimentation tests are lungworm larvae and fluke eggs so the other columns are NA.
 Notice the column labeled Fasciola hepatica.
 Any standard or Baermann samples should have NA in this column because fluke eggs will not be detected with standard or Baermann tests.

 All Strongyles are not created equal